 Each new investment opportunity must be unanimously approved by Princeton Advisors' investment committee.
 Follow-on investments in existing portfolio companies require the investment committee's approval beyond that obtained when the initial investment in the company was made.
-In addition, temporary investments, such as those in cash equivalents, U.S. government securities and other high quality debt investment committee, which is provided under the Advisory Agreement, is to evaluate and approve all of our investments, subject at all times to the oversight and approval of Newco's board of directors.
+In addition, temporary investments, such as those in cash equivalents, U.S. government securities and other high quality debt investments that mature in one year or less may require approval by the investment committee.
+The purpose of Princeton Advisors' investment committee, which is provided under the Advisory Agreement, is to evaluate and approve all of our investments, subject at all times to the oversight and approval of Newco's board of directors.
 The investment committee process is intended to bring the diverse experience and perspectives of the committee's members to the analysis and consideration of each investment.
 The investment committee consists of Messrs.
 Jackson, Smith and Sood.
 The investment committee serves to provide investment consistency and adherence to our core investment philosophy and policies.
 The investment committee also determines appropriate investment sizing and suggests ongoing monitoring requirements.